Permify/targe/README.md

 ## How it Works?

 1. Configure your cloud credentials to enable Kivo to access resources in your infrastructure.
-Currently, Kivo supports AWS only.
+Currently, Kivo supports only AWS.
-2. Start an access flow or use AI to create an access command to fullfil access request.
+2. Start an access flow or use AI to create an access command to fulfill an access request.
-3. Preview the access action and complete granting and revoking access.
+3. Preview the access action and complete the access request.

 ### Create an Access Command with AI